-The FTISB examination found that when the sample is assembled as submitted; to an AR type pistol, a shooter would open the clamping feature of the sample, and place the resulting surface under his or her forearm while gripping the pistol's handgrip which offers the additional support.
+The FTISB examination found that when the samples are assembled as submitted; to an AR type pistol, a shooter would open the clamping feature of the sample, and place the resulting surface under his or her forearm while gripping the pistol's handgrip which offers the additional support.
 In this configuration, the device provides the shooter with additional support of the firearm while it is held and operated with one hand.
-When assembled in the aforementioned configuration, our Branch finds that the addition of this item does not change the subject firearm's classification.
+When assembled in the aforementioned configuration, our Branch finds that the addition of these items does not change the subject firearm's classification.

-Based on our evaluation, FTISB finds that the aforementioned submitted forearm brace assembly, when attached to an AR-type pistol, does not convert that weapon to be fired from the shoulder and would not alter the classification of the subject pistol.
+Based on our evaluation, our Branch finds that the aforementioned submitted forearm brace assemblies, when attached to an AR-type pistol, do not convert that weapon to be fired from the shoulder and would not alter the classification of the subject pistol.
 While a pistol so equipped would still be regulated by the Gun Control Act, 18 U.S.C. § 921(a)(3), such a firearm would not be subject to the NFA controls.
 However, if a pistol utilizing the aforementioned items is fired from the shoulder, intent to design or redesign such a weapon is demonstrated.

-Further, if the following assembly is assembled to a pistol and used as a shoulder stock, in the designing, redesigning or making or remaking of a weapon to be fired from the shoulder, which incorporates a barrel length of less than 16 inches; this would constitute the making of "a rifle having a barrel or barrels of less than 16 inches in length"; an NFA firearm as defined in 26 U.S.C. § 5845(a)(3).
+Further, if the following assemblies, as evaluated by our Branch; are assembled to a pistol and used as a shoulder stock, in the designing, redesigning or making or remaking of a weapon to be fired from the shoulder, which incorporates a barrel length of less than 16 inches; this assembly would constitute the making of "a rifle having a barrel or barrels of less than 16 inches in length"; an NFA firearm as defined in 26 U.S.C. § 5845(a)(3).